 BLM AREA B (Northern Portion of the Fort Ord National Monument)

 As part of the munitions cleanup program, the Army is preparing to conduct a prescribed burn in Unit A in 2025.
 Prescribed burning is used to remove vegetation to expose the ground surface, so workers can safely locate and remove explosive ordnance.
 Prescribed burning is also required to encourage successful recovery of the rare, threatened and endangered fire-dependent species.
 Prescribed burns also help reduce wildfire risks.
 The burn season is from July to December, although suitable weather conditions typically occur in the fall months.
-Prescribed burn
+Visit the Prescribed Burns page to learn more and to sign up for the Direct Notification Program so you can be notified about the prescribed burn.

 Thank you for complying with the temporary trail and road closures while the Army’s munitions cleanup is in progress.
 For your safety please Mind the Signs, and continue to call the Army’s information line (1-800-852-9699) with your feedback and if you have any questions.
 Thank you.